Tool Buying Guide for Woodworking

 Clamps

-Shop Fixtures and Storage
+Shop Fixtures, Workbenches, and Storage

 • Heat and Air may be something you want to add to your shop at some point. https://amzn.to/3MtsuAP It made a HUGE difference in my shop being able to work comfortably in any season.
 I chose the Mr. Cool 24,000 BTU Mini-Split for my shop.
 It was easy to install and keeps the shop at a comfortable temperature year round.
 My install video here: https://youtu.be/GhCEB67lP5A